FREQUENTLY ASKED QUESTIONS

 Q: At what age do you recommend spaying/neutering?

 A: As soon as possible.
-We schedule our patients to be spayed or neutered at the time of their last puppy or kitten vaccinations (3 – 4 months).
-We routinely spay and neuter orphans for humane societies and rescue groups as early as eight weeks of age.
+We schedule cats/kittens as young as 3 to 4 months.
+Dogs are scheduled depending on size/breed.
 The younger the patient, the less anesthesia required, the faster the procedure, fewer complications, and a short recovery period.

 Q: I’d like to have my pet spayed/neutered.
 I am worried about the anesthesia.
 Is there a risk?